Subscribe

 Retrieval is generally evaluated along two dimensions: recall and precision.

 In contrast, using a broad set of colors (or algorithms) and applying them where they make the most sense allows you to achieve at a higher level.
-This is what Bloomreach has done with our core engine, and it’s how we’ve maintained our market-leading position in commerce search for over 10+ years.
+This is what Bloomreach has done with our core engine, and it’s how we’ve maintained our market-leading position in commerce search

 How Bloomreach Does Semantic Search